appwrite/templates/node/generate-with-together-ai/README.md

 # 🤖 Generate with Together AI

-Generate text, audio and images using Together AI's API.
+Generate text and images using Together AI's API.

 ## 🧰 Usage